-The Japanese media platform for all things baby, Baby Calendar, has released the results of a survey of the names of 18,315 babies born in April 2020.
-The results show some interesting trends in naming that demonstrate how current events, seasons, and eras influence the naming of children.
+The Japanese media platform for all things baby, Baby Calendar, has released the results of a survey of the names of 161,321 babies born in 2020.
+The results show some interesting trends in naming that demonstrate how current events, seasons, and culture influence the naming of children.

 (Note: Many names have multiple possible readings, so only the top 1 or 2 are listed.)

 Top 10 Readings for Girls’ Names for 2020:

 Top 10 Readings for Boys’ Names for 2020:

 (Note: This chart indicates only the readings of names and not the characters used to write them.)

 Hope in Dark Times

 In some of the darkest days of the coronavirus pandemic, many parents opted to give their newborn children names with characters indicating brightness, flight, and other positive imagery.
 The top boy’s name, Haruto/Hinato, combines the character for sun with the character for flight.
 These characters are repeated throughout both lists, showing a preference for hopeful names.